Skip to content

 node = ListNode(num)

-# If the queue is empty, make the head and tail nodes both point to that node
+# If the queue is empty, make both front and rear point to the node

 if self._front is None: